Laravel-Lang/common/docs/usage/available-locales.md

 ## বাংলা

-The Bengali locale is added using the console command:
+The Bangla locale is added using the console command:

 ```bash:no-line-numbers
 php artisan lang:add bn